Abortion-friendly states prep for more patients if Roe falls

 8 of8

-They chose Carbondale in Illinois — a state that has easy abortion access but is surrounded by restrictive states in the South and Midwest.
+They chose Carbondale in Illinois — a state that has easy abortion access but is surrounded by more restrictive states in the Midwest and South.
 It will be the southernmost clinic in Illinois when it opens in August.

 Written By